52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Junior high.
 Yeah.
 That horn was just like, for, for whatever reason, it was a natural fit for me.
 So yeah, in high school I continued playing the horn.
 I spent my time, you know, on bulletin boards, you know, messing around with computers and I'd pretty much decided I'm going to, I'm going to music school.
 So

 Rob Head (07:30):
-[Inaudible], but all these things sort of come together.
+but all these things sort of come together.
 I'm good because I, you know, we know each other, I, I sort of know your backstory.
 Let's talk about how you got from a French horn whiz kid to, to voice artist.
 So kind of, yeah, what's the two minute version of that.

 Kevin Genus (07:48):
 The quick and short is I left Peabody and, you know, cause I'm sorry.
 Yeah.
 If I end up going to Peabody conservatory, after two years there, I went on my year of service.
 I'm a high and behinds are we're encouraged back then.
 I don't know if they still are today to go on year a year of service, which is where you're going.
 You serve humanity for a year.
 And I chose to go to Lewis, Gregory behind Institute in South Carolina.
 And they had a radio station down there,